Abyssal zone: Biological adaptations

-Other challenges faced by life in the abyssal zone are the pressure and darkness caused by the zone’s depth.
+Other challenges faced by life in the abyssal zone are the pressure and darkness caused by the zone's depth.
 Many organisms living in this zone have evolved to minimize internal air spaces, such as swim bladders.
 This adaptation helps to protect them from the extreme pressure, which can reach around 75 MPa (11,000 psi).
-The absence of light also spawned many different adaptations, such as having large eyes or the ability to produce their own light (bioluminescence).
+The absence of light also spawned many different adaptations, such as having large eyes and the ability to produce their own light (bioluminescence).
 Large eyes would allow the detection and use of any light available, no matter how small.
-Commonly, animals in the abyssal zone are bioluminescent, producing blue light, because the blue wavelength of light is attenuated over greater travel distances than other wave lengths.
-Due to this lack of light, complex designs and bright colors are not needed.
-Most fish species have evolved to be transparent, red, or black so they better blend in with the darkness and don't waste energy on developing and maintaining bright or complex designs.
+Commonly, animals in the abyssal zone are bioluminescent, producing blue light, because light in the blue wavelength range is attenuated over greater travel distances than other wavelengths.
+Due to this lack of light, complex patterns and bright colors are not needed.
+Most fish species have evolved to be transparent, red, or black so that they better blend in with the darkness and do not waste energy on developing and maintaining bright or complex patterns.